-Our Compensation Committee reviewed our performance relative to our 2013 corporate goals and concluded that we had achieved greater than 100% of our business and financial operations goals.
-In particular, based on its determination that our executive officers over-achieved their goals with respect to progress in our clinical programs, particularly our rindopepimut and glembatumumab vedotin programs, and to corporate development activities, our Compensation Committee decided to increase the annual bonus payments for our executive officers, which resulted in a payout of 105% to 144% of our executive officers' 2013 bonus target, depending on the position.
-Further, stock options granted to our executive officers in 2013 have exercise prices equal to 100% of the fair value on the date of grant and vest over four years, beginning with 25% vesting one year after the date of grant, then pro-rata vesting quarterly thereafter based on continued service.
+In December 2015 and January 2016, our Compensation Committee reviewed our performance relative to our 2015 corporate goals and concluded that we had achieved at least 97% of our business and financial operations goals, particularly with respect to progress in our lead clinical programs-our rindopepimut (or Rintega®), glembatumumab vedotin (or glemba) and varlilumab (or varli) programs.
+Subsequently, in March 2016, at the second interim analysis in the ACT IV study for Rintega, based on the recommendation of the independent Data Safety and Monitoring Board to discontinue the study as it is unlikely to meet the primary overall survival endpoint in patients with minimal residual disease, we decided to discontinue the ACT IV study and do not anticipate investing in further development of Rintega.
+Our Compensation Committee approved annual bonus payments for our executive officers, which resulted in a payout of 95.8% to 97.8% of our executive officers' 2015 bonus target, depending on the position.
+Further, stock options granted to our executive officers in 2015 have exercise prices equal to 100% of the fair value on the date of grant and vest over four years, beginning with 25% vesting one year after the date of grant, then pro-rata vesting quarterly thereafter based on continued service.
 We believe that stock options structured in this manner encourage our executive officers to focus on increasing stockholder value and stock price appreciation over the long term and limit unnecessary risk taking behavior, while promoting retention.

-In 2013, we (i) raised net proceeds of \$295.7 million through sales of our common stock and we ended 2013 with cash, cash equivalents and marketable securities of \$303.0 million and (ii) accomplished the following significant clinical milestones during the year:
+In 2015, we (i) ended the year with cash, cash equivalents and marketable securities of \$289.9 million and (ii) accomplished the following significant clinical and operational milestones during the year: